How to Latino Media Market

 - Don't expect to sell your project at every pitch meeting.
 Instead, focus on having a great connection and conversation that may land you a second meeting.

-- Attend the mandatory "Pitching to Perfection" session on Thursday, June 21st from 2pm-3pm, where you'll get tips and tricks on pitching from industry executives from mitu, 3Pas, IDA, and Stage 13.
+- Attend the mandatory "Pitching to Perfection" session on Thursday, July 25th from 2:30 pm - 3:15 pm, where you'll get tips and tricks on pitching from the VP of Development at 3Pas Studios, and writer-director Gabriela Tagliavini.

 - Your pitch deck should be aesthetically pleasing, clean, easy to read, with every intention of making your project look viable.